hadley/adv-r/Computing-on-the-language.md

     call_tree(quote(`an unusual name`))
     ```

-* __calls__ represent the action of calling a function (not its result).
+* __calls__ represent the action of calling a function, not its result.
 These are suffixed with `()`.
-The arguments to the function are listed below it, and can be a constant, a name or another call.
+The arguments to the function are listed below it, and can be constants, names or other calls.

     ```R
     call_tree(quote(f()))